alexandrefscampos/nasa/README.md

 A Flutter project that displays the Nasa's Astronomy Picture of the day.

-Before running the project, it's necessary an API key that can be obtained in [this](https://api.nasa.gov/) site
+Before running the project, it's necessary an API key that can be obtained in [this](https://api.nasa.gov/) site.
+After obtaining, it's necessary to add a `.env` file, you need to follow the structure that's already provider in the `evn.example` file, and add your api key in it.

 TODOLIST:
 [ ] unit tests